Email communications is criminally underrated.

 — Seth Godin

 Still, email marketing is prone to abuse.
 There’s nothing stopping anyone from sending out lots of emails to a lot of people.
-Organised spammers and malware distributors have taken this the furthest, but there’s a massive amount of companies out there doing email marketing all wrong.
-They’re diminishing a perfectly good marketing channel for themselves and, more importantly, for others.
+Organised spammers and malware distributors have taken this the furthest, but many companies are out there doing email marketing all wrong.
+They’re diminishing a perfect marketing channel for themselves and, more importantly, for others.

 10 Best Practices for Email Marketing